Synkevych/Synkevych/README.md

 **Udemy.
 Full Stack Developer**

 🟡 [warbler](https://github.com/Synkevych/warbler) – project from courses, Twitter based app, deploy to Heroku services, use MERN stack: RESTful API, Mongoose  - MongoDB object modeling tool, bcrypt - to work with passwords, JWT - to create a token,  cors - to enable CORS requests,  express - minimalist web framework for node,  Axios, Redux, Redux-thunk, React-router-dom, Bootstrap template, deployed to Heroku.

-**Summary:** Focused on JavaScript, learn the last available JavaScript method(ES6/ES7) to work with arrays and functions, understand Hosting/Bubbling, CORS, Javascript closure, React State and Lifecycle, TCP.
-UDP.
-Network,  Garbage Collection, how to use MongoDB, and others.

 ## 🌐 Languages I use